florianbaer/MLOps-Flux/README.md

 **IMPORTANT:** Save the generated passwords securely (use a password manager).
 You'll need them if you ever need to access the database directly or restore the secrets.

-### Step 4: Wait for Flux to Deploy Airflow
+### Step 5: Wait for Flux to Deploy Airflow

-Flux will automatically detect the manifests in `clusters/production/` and deploy them:
+Flux will automatically detect the manifests in `clusters/production/` and deploy them.

+**Expected Timeline:**
+- Initial deployment: 5-10 minutes
+- PostgreSQL startup: 2-3 minutes
+- Airflow webserver ready: 3-5 minutes after PostgreSQL
+- Be patient and watch the logs - multiple pod restarts during initial setup are normal

 ```bash
 # Watch Flux reconciliation